 The provisions of section 11(7) of the State Transport Co-ordination Act 1933 2, do not apply to the construction of the several railways authorised by this Act.

-First Schedule

-[Section 2]

-Kalgoorlie-Perth Railway

-Description of Main Line of Railway
+First Schedule — Line of Kalgoorlie - Perth Railway

+[s.
+2]

+[Heading inserted: No. 19 of 2010 s.
+5.]

 Commencing at a point in the Kalgoorlie station yard at which connection can be made to the existing 4 feet 8½ inches gauge Commonwealth railway and proceeding thence in a general westerly direction to a point adjacent to Koolyanobbing Hill on the area leased to Broken Hill Pty.
 Co.
 Ltd. (Yilgarn Loc.
 1425) and thence in a general south-westerly and southerly direction to a point adjacent to Southern Cross Station and thence alongside the 3 feet 6 inches gauge railway built under Act number 55 Victoriae 12 of 1892 3 to East Northam and thence in, a north-westerly direction along the valley of the Avon River to Toodyay and thence generally in, a north-westerly, westerly and south-westerly direction, along the valley of the Avon River to a point alongside The Midland Railway Company of Western Australia Limited’s railway about 7½ miles north of Midland Junction and thence in a southerly direction alongside The Midland Railway Company of Western Australia Limited’s railway to a point about 3 miles north of Midland Junction and thence in a south-easterly direction to a point alongside the 3 feet 6 inches gauge railway at Bellevue and thence alongside the 3 feet 6 inches gauge railway built under Act numbered 44 Victoriae 18 of 1881 3 to a point between East Perth and Perth.

-[First Schedule inserted by No. 64 of 1963 s.
+[First Schedule inserted: No. 64 of 1963 s.
 5.]

-[Second Schedule deleted by No. 64 of 1963 s.
+[Second Schedule deleted: No. 64 of 1963 s.
 6.]

-Third Schedule

-[Section 2]

-Midland Junction-Kewdale-Welshpool Railway

-Description of Main Line of Railway
+Third Schedule — Line of Midland Junction - Kewdale - Welshpool Railway

+[s.
+2]

+[Heading inserted: No. 19 of 2010 s.
+5.]

 Commencing at a point in Midland Junction station yard and proceeding thence in a westerly direction to West Midland and thence in a southerly direction alongside the railway to Kewdale and Welshpool authorised under Act number 62 of 1957 4.

-[Third Schedule inserted by No. 64 of 1963 s.
+[Third Schedule inserted: No. 64 of 1963 s.
 7.]

-Fourth Schedule

-[Section 2]

-Kewdale-Kwinana Railway

-Description of Main Line of Railway
+Fourth Schedule — Line of Kewdale - Kwinana Railway

+[s.
+2]

+[Heading inserted: No. 19 of 2010 s.
+5.]

 Commencing at a point in the Kewdale marshalling yard and proceeding thence generally in a southerly and south-westerly direction to junction with the Spearwood-Cockburn Cement railway constructed under Act number 33 of 1961 5 and thence in both a southerly direction to the southern terminus of the Coogee-Kwinana railway and a westerly and northerly direction to North Fremantle parallel to the 3 feet 6 inches gauge railways built under Acts numbered 3 Edward VII 17 of 1904 6, 61 Victoriae 31 of 1897 3 and 42 Victoriae 27 of 1878 3, and thence to Rocky Bay parallel to the railway built under Act number 63 Victoriae 51 of 1899 3.
 Also from Robb Jetty to Woodman Point parallel to the railway built under Act number 2 Edward VII 40 of 1902 6.

-[Fourth Schedule inserted by No. 64 of 1963 s.
+[Fourth Schedule inserted: No. 64 of 1963 s.
 8.]

 Total length of railways referred to in the above Schedules about 460 miles.
 The whole to be located as shown in red on maps marked C.E.
 Plans numbered 54405, 54406 and 54407 deposited pursuant to section 96 of the Public Works Act 1902.

-[Fourth Schedule inserted by No. 64 of 1963 s.
+[Fourth Schedule inserted: No. 64 of 1963 s.
 8.]

-Fifth Schedule
+Fifth Schedule — Line of Kalgoorlie - Kamballie Railway

-[Section 2]

-Kalgoorlie-Kamballie Railway